1.1 Subscription plan selection

 Your confirmation email should look like this:

 Remember the API key provided in the email confirmation, it will be used in step 3.1 to authenticate your PrintWatch plugin.
+If you have a multi-printer subscription plan, the same API key will be used for all of the printers.
 Note that If you are signing up for a free trial, the ‘Subscription Details’ of your email confirmation may show a cost of $0 or the price of your plan selected, rest assured that you won’t be charged until your free trial is over.

 Installation of the PrintWatch plugin requires a properly installed OctoPrint instance on your device.
 Please follow the OctoPrint Installation Guide before continuing with the following steps.

 Once you have successfully installed OctoPrint and are running it on your device, follow the Official OctoPrint Plugin Installation Guide or the following steps: